briansunter/site/site/blog/unsplash.md

 Here are a few of my favorites:

 ## Menus
 It looks like I made it on to some sort of template because I was on many online ordering menus from all over the world.
-It looks like I was usually being advertised as chinese egg rolls.
+It looks like I was usually being advertised as Chinese egg rolls.

 ![Menu](/images/blog/unsplash/menu.jpg "Menu")
 ![Menu Home](/images/blog/unsplash/menuhome.jpg "Menu Home")
 ![Template](/images/blog/unsplash/template.jpg "Template")

 ## Blogs
-I was on a number of blogs on subjects like chinese restaurant syndrome, chinese travel tips, spring rolls vs egg rolls, and on Filipino Lumpia.
+I was on a number of blogs on subjects like Chinese restaurant syndrome, Chinese travel tips, spring rolls vs egg rolls, and on Filipino Lumpia.
 ![Blog](/images/blog/unsplash/blog.jpg "Blog")
 ![China Tips](/images/blog/unsplash/chinatips.jpg "China Tips")
 ![Lumpia](/images/blog/unsplash/lumpia.jpg "Lumpia")